Go To College, Play Video Games. E-Sports Make A Play For The Big Ten

 More and more, colleges have stepped up to serve up their own incentives.

-Robert Morris University Illinois became among the first to offer gaming scholarships in 2014, and since then has won two straight national League titles.
+Robert Morris University Illinois became among the first to offer gaming scholarships in 2014, and since then has been runner-up twice for national League titles.
 Lourdes University in northwest Ohio recently announced its own scholarships.

 "E-sports players in general tend to skew very high in STEM majors, and they also have higher GPAs," Harvego of the Big Ten Network says.